This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-The setup is similar to eBay; Swappa isn’t a buyback program like Apple’s trade-in option.
-You list the item you have for sale, upload pictures, and write a description.
-When someone buys your item, they pay you via PayPal, and then you ship them the item.
+Swappa isn’t a buyback program like Apple’s trade-in option and its setup is pretty similar to eBay.
+You list an item for sale, upload pictures, and write a description.
+When someone buys your item, they pay you via PayPal, and you ship them the item.

-For one, Swappa has a “no junk” policy, which means you can’t sell anything that’s broken.
-What constitutes “broken?”
-You can read the full list of prohibitions yourself, but items with cracked screens, activation lock, and batteries that won’t charge are forbidden.
+What separates Swappa from eBay is its “no junk” policy, which means you can’t sell anything broken.
+They have a full list of prohibitions, but to give you an idea, items with cracked screens, activation locks, and batteries that won’t charge are forbidden.